-The Department of Bioagricultural Sciences and Pest Management is committed to excellence in the creation and dissemination of knowledge about insects, plant pathogens, and weeds.
+The Department of Agricultural Biology is committed to excellence in the creation and dissemination of knowledge about insects, plant pathogens, and weeds.
 Further, the Department applies this knowledge to solving practical problems related to:

 (1) management of pests in production agricultural systems, in natural resources and recreational environments, and in residential and public areas; (2) environmental quality; and (3) human and animal health.